oisinhg-edu/2025-Game-Update-App/README.md

 Developers and developer_game tables added.
 Many to many relationship between devs and games.
 Devloper factory made.
 Inside dev seeder, each dev is associated with 1-5 games using attach().

+Developer CRUD created.
+On dev show page, can see all games.
+Dev edit/create form lets you add games. uses alpine.js to get data.

+Devs added to game show view.
+Dev selection added to game create/edit form.